Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Then, noticing that network performance was still bad: I mean, that the car went out of the track, I decided to look for data augmentation and I started and seccond preprocessing part for training data and a third part doing data augmentation.

+Finally, I used a very similar model to the [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  including dropout layers and also adding

 ##### Data preprocessing (Part 2)
 Here custom funtions and steps applied to image  are explained.